Unknowncmbk/Benchmark/README.md

 ## Improvements
 The following improvements can be made on this program:
 - Allow variable amount of files to input.
+- Allow for timing of Wall time (the time the program takes to execute, as viewable from an outside source).

 ## License
 A copy of the Benchmark's license can be found [here](https://github.com/Unknowncmbk/Benchmark/blob/master/LICENSE).